 In the 1960s, the development of broadcasting structures highlighted many design problems for tall lattice and spatial structures.
 At a meeting of the IASS in 1969, a special working group (No. 4) was proposed to exchange ideas and experiences in order to form recommendations for design of guyed masts.
 The resulting recommendations, published by the IASS in 1981, now form the basis of several international design codes and have considerably influenced the European and North American practice.

 Current ObjectivesThe objectives of the Working Group are threefold:

-- The 30th Biennial Meeting of the Working Group for Masts and Towers is postponed due to COVID-19 and will be held in Toronto, ON, Canada 12th - 16th September 2021 by kind invitation from John Wahba from Turris
+- The 30th Biennial Meeting of the Working Group for Masts and Towers is postponed due to COVID-19 and will be held in Toronto, ON, Canada 11th - 15th September 2022 by kind invitation from John Wahba from Turris

 The Group comprises experts in this field including clients, designers, contractors and researchers who can address with authority the special problems related to masts and towers.
 All meetings are held in an informal and confident spirit, and it is very important for the Group to maintain the informality and confidence built up over the years.
 All members listed below are members of the IASS.
 The Working Group welcomes additional members who have an interest and work with masts and towers.
 Those interested should please contact the Chair or the Secretary of the Working Group.